 - Select Active Directory Schema item and press Add > Ok;

-- Next select Operation Masters and press Change button;
+- Next, select Operation Masters and press the Change button;

 Tip.
-You can’t change Schema Master role owner from source server.
+You can’t change the Schema Master role owner from the source server.

-Also you can use the PowerShell cmdlet Move-ADDirectoryServerOperationMasterRole to transfer any of the FSMO role in AD forest.
+Also, you can use the PowerShell cmdlet Move-ADDirectoryServerOperationMasterRole to transfer any of the FSMO roles in the AD forest.
 To use this cmdlet you need to install and import the Active Directory for Windows PowerShell module (check this article).

-For example, to transfer Schema Master role to a domain controller DC02, run the command:
+For example, to transfer the Schema Master role to a domain controller DC02, run the command: